 Take heart in these timeless words of George Washington, who penned them when it seemed that the first American Revolution might fail: “We should never despair.
 Our situation before has been unpromising and has changed for the better, so I trust, it will again.
 If new difficulties arise, we must only put forth new exertions and proportion our efforts to the exigency of the times.”

-First and foremost, we are defenders of Liberty and First Principles.
+Fellow Patriots, first and foremost, we are defenders of Liberty and First Principles.
 We are not defined by race, creed, ethnicity, religion, wealth, education, geography or political affiliation.
 Rather, we are defined by our devotion to the endowments of our Creator, and to the Liberty He has entrusted to us, one and all.

 We are mothers, fathers and other family members nurturing the next generation of Patriots.
 We are farmers, craftsmen, tradesmen and industrial producers.
 We are small-business owners, service providers and professionals in medicine and law.
 We are employees and employers.
 We are in ministry at home and missionaries abroad.
 We are students and professors at colleges and universities, often standing alone for what is good and right.